Indonesian slang: Medan slang

-Jambi & Palembang slang
+Jambi and Palembang slang

 Jambi and Palembang slang mostly involves changing the letter at the end of the word with letter 'o'.
 However, not all words can be modified to include the characteristic 'o', as this rule applies mostly to words ending with the letter 'a'.
 Sometimes Palembang use shorter-version of word by erase first syllables, like 'segala' in standard Malay-Indonesian to 'galo'.